-Quarantine of persons 2019-nCoV

-- 8. (1) Where the result of a test conducted by the Caribbean Public and treatment Health Agency (CARPHA) or by a private medical laboratory under suffering from regulation 7 shows that a person is suffering from the 2019 Novel Coronavirus (2019-nCoV), the Chief Medical Officer may give such directions as he thinks fit for- - (a) the restraint, segregation and isolation of that person or any other person who, by exposure to infection from that person, is likely to suffer from the 2019 Novel Coronavirus (2019-nCoV); - (b) the removal of a person referred to in paragraph (a) to a public hospital or a designated facility; or - (c) the curative treatment of a person referred to in paragraph (a). - (2) The Chief Medical Officer may give a direction under subregulation (1) where, in his discretion, he considers it necessary to do so- - (a) for the purposes of preventing or controlling the spread of the 2019 Novel Coronavirus; - (b) in the interests of the person in relation to whom the direction is given; or - (c) in the interests of the public health system. - (3) Where the Chief Medical Officer gives a direction under subregulation (1), the person in relation to whom the direction is given shall be informed- - (a) of the reason for giving the direction; - (b) of the period during which the person is likely to be required to remain at a public hospital or a designated facility for observation, surveillance or curative treatment; and
+Quarantine 8.
+(1) Where the result of a test conducted by the Caribbean Public and treatment Health Agency (CARPHA) or by a private medical laboratory under of persons suffering from regulation 7 shows that a person is suffering from the 2019 Novel 2019-nCoV Coronavirus (2019-nCoV), the Chief Medical Officer may give such directions as he thinks fit for-

+- (a) the restraint, segregation and isolation of that person or any other person who, by exposure to infection from that person, is likely to suffer from the 2019 Novel Coronavirus (2019-nCoV); - (b) the removal of a person referred to in paragraph (a) to a public hospital or a designated facility; or - (c) the curative treatment of a person referred to in paragraph (a).

+(2) The Chief Medical Officer may give a direction under subregulation (1) where, in his discretion, he considers it necessary to do so-

+- (a) for the purposes of preventing or controlling the spread of the 2019 Novel Coronavirus; - (b) in the interests of the person in relation to whom the direction is given; or - (c) in the interests of the public health system.

+(3) Where the Chief Medical Officer gives a direction under sub-regulation (1), the person in relation to whom the direction is given shall be informed-

-- (c) that it is an offence to fail to comply with the direction or to obstruct a medical practitioner, a nurse, a member of staff at a public hospital or a designated facility or a member of staff of a public or private ambulance service from carrying out the direction. - (4) A person who- - (a) fails to comply with a direction under subregulation (1); or - (b) obstructs a medical practitioner, a nurse, a member of staff at a public hospital or a designated facility or a member of staff of a public or private ambulance service from carrying out a direction under subregulation (1), commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and imprisonment for a term of six months.
+- (a) of the reason for giving the direction; - (b) of the period during which the person is likely to be required to remain at a public hospital or a designated facility for observation, surveillance or curative treatment; and - (c) that it is an offence to fail to comply with the direction or to obstruct a medical practitioner, a nurse, a member of staff at a public hospital or a designated facility or a member of staff of a public or private ambulance service from carrying out the direction.

+- (4) A person who- - (a) fails to comply with a direction under subregulation (1); or - (b) obstructs a medical practitioner, a nurse, a member of staff at a public hospital or a designated facility or a member of staff of a public or private ambulance service from carrying out a direction under subregulation (1), commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and imprisonment for a term of six months.

-- 9. The Public Health [2019 Novel Coronavirus (2019-nCoV)] (No. 11) Revocation of Regulations, 2020 is revoked.
-Resulting for LN.
-No. 76 of 2020 - 10.
-These Regulations shall have effect from 27th April, 2020 to Duration 15th May, 2020.
+9. The Public Health [2019 Novel Coronavirus (2019-nCoV)] (No. 12) Revocation of Of L.N.
+No. 81 of 2020

+10. These Regulations shall have effect from 11th May, 2020 to Duration 24th May, 2020.

-Made this 25th day of April, 2020.
+Made this 10th day of May, 2020.

-T. DEYALSINGH

-Minister of Health
+T. DEYALSINGH Minister of Health